BitcoinErrorLog/papers/black-market-money.md

 ### 6.1  Why a “perfectly non-scalable” ledger must charge rent

-Voskuil’s **Scalability Principle** states that *no amount of hardware can raise Bitcoin’s on-chain throughput*; bigger blocks only trade decentralisation for marginal capacity [^scalability].
+Voskuil’s **Scalability Principle** states that *no amount of hardware can raise Bitcoin’s on-chain throughput*; bigger blocks only trade decentralisation for marginal capacity.
 Every ten minutes the network must choose a **finite** set of transactions.
 That scarce commodity—block-space—is rationed by an auction. **Fees are its price.**

 ### 6.2  Birth and mechanics of the fee market